With the legal landscape for cannabis constantly changing, it’s hard to keep up with what’s legal and what’s not. We’ll break it down for you.

 The Future of Retail Sale & Recreational Use in Maine

-At this time, here’s what the future of retail sale and recreational use of marijuana look like in our state:
+At this time, here’s what the future of retail sale and recreational use of cannabis will look like in our state:

 - The delay in legislation has largely been due to lawmakers agreeing on regulations and restrictions for dispensaries and sale of cannabis.

-- Individual Maine municipalities will still have to opt in to allow recreational marjiuana sales.
-(Currently only about 15 of 455 towns and cities have opted in.)
+- Individual Maine municipalities will still have to opt in to allow recreational cannabis sales.
+(Currently, only 52 towns, cities and plantations among approximately 500 municipalities in the state have a retail footprint, according to OCP.)